EdmundGoodman/edmundgoodman.github.io/content/about.md

 +++

 Hello there!
 Welcome to my corner of the internet.

 I'm Edmund Goodman, and I currently study at the University of Warwick pursuing an MEng in Computer Science.
 In my free time, I enjoy playing the trumpet, rock climbing, and working on various side projects -- some of which I finish!

-I use Git for almost all programming I do, and generally publish source code for anything which isn't assessed for university or paid work.
-Below is my GitHub contribution history:
-{{< image src="https://ghchart.rshah.org/EdmundGoodman" alt="My GitHub contributions" >}}